BakkerGames/GRIF2/README.md

 ## Features

-- Supports GRIF and GRIF2 game formats
+- Supports GRIF game formats
 - Runs games in a terminal with a text-based interface
 - Runs on Windows, Linux, and macOS
 - Supports multiple written languages for text output